Accident at work procedure: What to do and how to claim

 Poorly maintained or unguarded machinery can cause crush injuries, amputations, or serious cuts.

-Accidents involving ladders, scaffolding, or roof work remain among the most serious workplace incidents.
+Incidents involving ladders, scaffolding, or roof work are among the most serious workplace accidents.

-Long-term strain from repetitive movements or poor workstation setup can lead to chronic pain and disability.
+Repetitive movements or poor workstation setup can lead to long-term pain and disability.

-Stress, anxiety, or trauma following a workplace accident or unsafe environment can also be valid injuries.
+Stress, anxiety, or trauma linked to a workplace incident qualify as valid injuries.

 What your employer should do after an accident

-Failing to follow the correct accident at work procedure can raise concerns about safety management.
+Failing to follow these procedures can raise concerns about workplace safety management.

 Your right to submit a claim